-Once you have completed the above actions, you will be in a position to create an outline person areas sought, the character traits and what your organisation can offer in return.
+The person specification should include the important details such as the desired skill and knowledge areas sought, the character traits and what your organisation can offer in return.
 Some care is needed because you do not want to be too prescriptive as this will dissuade some people, but you still need to be clear about what your organisation needs.